-In previous years, the Form 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) Shippensburg University billed to your student account for the calendar (tax) year.
-Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, the university must report in Box 1 the amount of QTRE you paid during the year.
+Prior to 2018, the Form 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) Shippensburg University billed to your student account for the calendar (tax) year.
+Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, universities were required to report in Box 1 the amount of QTRE you paid during the year.

-You should work with your tax preparer to determine the amounts you can claim as payments for 2018 based upon your financial records.
-The university can provide you with details of 2018 payments and charges on your account, if needed, to assist you in completing your tax return.
+You should work with your tax preparer to determine the amounts you can claim as payments for 2019 based upon your financial records.
+The university can provide you with details of 2018 and 2019 payments and charges on your account, if needed, to assist you in completing your tax return.

 What information is on the 1098T?

 Box 1.
 Amounts paid for qualified tuition and related expenses.
-The amount in Box 1 reflects payments from all sources received in 2018 for qualified tuition and related expenses (QTRE) charged in 2018, less any reimbursements or refunds made during the year.
-The Box 1 amount is capped at the total QTRE billed in 2018.
+The amount in Box 1 reflects payments from all sources received in 2019 for qualified tuition and related expenses (QTRE) charged in 2019, plus any 2018 unreported (previously unpaid) charges, less any reimbursements or refunds made during the year.
+Box 1 amount is capped at the total QTRE billed.

 Box 2.
 In previous years, Box 2 reported charges billed.
 Effective 2018 the IRS is requiring all schools to report payments received in Box 1.
 Box 2 will be BLANK.

 Box 4.
 Adjustments made for a prior year.
-This box reflects refunds or reimbursements made in 2018 that relate to payments received and reported to the IRS in any prior year.
-Since the university did not report payments received before 2018, there will be no payment adjustments in this Box for 2018.
+This box reflects refunds or reimbursements made in 2019 that relate to payments received and reported to the IRS in any prior year.
+However, since the university did not report payments received before 2018, Box 4 will reflect refunds made in 2019 related to payments received in 2018 only.

-Box 4 will be BLANK.

 Box 6.
 Shows any reductions in scholarships or grants that were reported on a prior year 1098-T.